robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

  1. Store data in flat text files.
  2. Make every program a filter (receive a Stream of text as input, output a Stream of text).

-Since people have been encouraged to store data in flat text files, which disregard any structure that the data might have had, people are forced to continuously try to make sense of rich, structured data by hacking buggy parsers with Regular Expressions, and then naïvely concatenate everything back up so that the next buggy parser can take a swing at it.
+Since people have been encouraged to store data in flat text files, which disregard any structure that the data might have had, people are forced to continuously try to make sense of rich, structured data by hacking buggy parsers with Regular Expressions, and then naively concatenate everything back up so that the next buggy parser can take a swing at it.

 But hey, it's best when data can be read by humans, right?
 Unfortunately, when you need to communicate between two processes in a computer, *"data that can be read by humans"* is not the best way to do this.
 Enter the **structured format gang** (XML, JSON & friends).
 These are simple formats with a few rules that describe how the data is encoded and how the computer can get that information — in other words, it avoids buggy parsers, because now we can write just one nice and robust parser and use whenever we need to parse that format!